llm-agents-php/mcp-server/README.md

 - **Extensible Design**: Pluggable components with clear interfaces
 - **Production Ready**: Comprehensive logging, error handling, and testing support

+### What's NOT Included

+This SDK focuses on core MCP functionality and intentionally **does not include**:

+- **Resource Discovery**: Automatic scanning and registration of resources from filesystem or annotations
+- **Schema Generation**: Automatic generation of JSON schemas from PHP code or docblocks
+- **Request Validation**: Built-in validation of incoming requests against defined schemas
+- **Framework Integration**: Direct integration with web frameworks (Laravel, Symfony, etc.)

+**Why?** These features are better implemented as separate packages or framework-specific bridges that can:

+- Provide opinionated conventions for specific use cases
+- Integrate deeply with framework ecosystems
+- Offer different approaches to schema management
+- Maintain focused, single-responsibility packages

 ## Requirements

 - **PHP** >= 8.3 (required for advanced type features and performance)